armoredsoftware/session/README.md

 Dependencies:
 * Emacs Proof General (tested under Version 4.3pre150930): (https://proofgeneral.github.io/)
 * Coq (tested under version 8.5pl1):  https://coq.inria.fr/
+* In place of the two dependencies above, CoqIDE(https://coq.inria.fr/download) is a bundle of an IDE and the Coq compiler.
+The proofs have NOT been tested on CoqIDE yet, so the proofs may require some modification.
+Use at your own risk.
+Proof General and Coq with the versions listed above are recommended to be sure the proofs compile.

 Compilation instructions:
 1. type `make`